 Often, this will do.
 Even badly affected pipes have completely cleared up after a single treatment, although I've cleaned friends' pipes that took three treatments.
 Try it, smoke it, and if necessary, try it again.

 Vegetable oil is all there is to it - I prefer boiled linseed oil, but olive oil works too.
 Liberaly wet a rag or some kitchen paper with your oil of choice, rub it into the wood and let it soak into the wood over the course of a day.
 The wood will become darker and richer in tone; you can repeat the process if you like, although usually, once does the trick.
 Try to avoid the inside of the bowl, but don't worry if you spill into it.
 Just clean it off with a rag - it may taste a bit funny on your first smoke but it'll clear out.

 A cheap-as-dirt thrift shop pipe can easily be turned back into the elegant vessel it once was.

 Stems will turn brown, green and even yellow over the years, and they will spoil your smoke by tasting bad.
-Luckily, oxidation can be dealt with fairly easily.
+Happily, oxidation can be dealt with fairly easily.

-There's a lot of to-do about soaking stems in hydrogen peroxide, which a friend of mine tried once, and it certainly cleared up the stem; however, it required a lot of post-treatment sanding and polishing - and oxidation returned doubly fast.
+There's a lot of to-do about soaking stems in hydrogen peroxide, which a friend of mine tried once, and it certainly cleared up the stem; it also required a lot of post-treatment sanding and polishing - and oxidation returned doubly fast.

-I've never tried it myself, as I prefer to use special mouthpiece polish.
-It comes in several brands (I currently use Denicare from a little flat tin), and I can only imagine that they all work.
-You gather some of the polish on a rag and rub it into the surface of the mouthpiece.
+I prefer to use special mouthpiece polish.
+It comes in several brands (I currently use Denicare from a little flat tin).
+Gather some of the polish on a rag and rub it into the surface of the mouthpiece.
 Rub the mouthpiece down with a clean cloth, and repeat.
-Dull green stems are returned to shiny black glory in minutes.
+Dull green stems can be returned to shiny black glory in minutes.